jcothran/runpods/README.md

 * **Atomic Tar Assembly:** Downloads the original remote source image via standard HTTP GET, tracks them via an allowed camera whitelist, and packages them inside a compressed archive block at `/var/www/html/webcoos.tar`.
 Uses a `.tmp` staging process with an instant swap (`os.replace`) to guarantee zero race conditions on the web server.
 * **Job Dispatch & Polling:** Transmits specialized prompt payloads (e.g., matching `"seal"` for wildlife hubs, or `"boat"` for maritime docks) to the RunPod cluster, then enters a defensive `while True` polling block monitoring the state of the GPU compute node.
 * **Data Resolution:** Unpacks returned box models, structures unified telemetry output matrices, maps base64-encoded visual annotations back into image files, and pushes processed metadata blocks into `./jsonl/archive`.

-Additional documentation can be provided(forthcoming or on request), detailing how the json responses can be written as relational database records for later query and output products such as detection/activity graphs or summaries.

 ---